moeedlodhi/python-xss-scanner/README.md

 # python-xss-scanner

-A guide to building an XSS vulnerability tool in Python.
+A simple XSS vulnerability tool in Python.
 Article is avialable [here]()

 Installation